mroberts1/dokoissho.sdf.org/source/_posts/2018-07-26-blitzmax-file-loading.md

 I figured loading everything into a bank and converting that to a string would be quicker.
-After all, a string is just a collection of bytes with a null terminator, and a BlitzMax bank isn't that different.
+After all, a string is just a collection of bytes with a null terminator, and a BlitzMax bank is a collection of bytes.

 The first approach was to read the bank using `LoadBank` and then building a string using `PeekByte` for each character.